There are many ways to do link building.

 It's one of the best methods to earn high-quality backlinks from authoritative sites.

-There are two main guest blogging methods - a white-hat approach where you build genuine relationships with a blogger, and a grey-hat method that is more transactional as you're paying for guest posts.
+There are two main guest blogging methods - a white-hat approach where you build genuine relationships with a blogger (often called a blogger outreach strategy), and a grey-hat method that is more transactional as you're paying for guest posts.

 The white-hat method is time-consuming and requires adding a lot of value to a publisher, but if done correctly you can score super high authority links.

 For example, I recently developed a connection with the CEO of Flippa, and over time I managed to get him to agree to a guest post.